PGA Championship 2026 Betting Odds: Favorites, Sleepers & Value Picks for Aronimink

 For 8-tier formats (19-20 players per tier), here are my top picks per tier:

-• Tier 1: Rory McIlroy (course history edges Scheffler)
+- • Tier 1: Rory McIlroy (precision game edges Scheffler on this layout)

 This strategy prioritizes course fit (length, par 5 scoring, bentgrass putting) over raw world rankings.
 For complete tier rankings of all 156 golfers, see our PGA Championship Pool Tiers 2026 guide.